Planning a trip to Thailand? There have been some major changes recently that’ll impact your visit.

 - NO: Convenience stores before check-in counters

-- Example: That beer at the airport bar while waiting for your flight at 3 AM?
+- Example: That beer at the airport bar while waiting for your 3 AM flight?
 Totally fine.
 But the 7-Eleven outside arrivals follows regular rules.

 Licensed Hotels (Must Be Registered Under the Hotel Act)